Pints, Pounds, & Pâté

 • Europe Travel Essentials

-• Shop
+• Shop with Julianne

 • Privacy Policy & Contact

-A Visit to Boca Grande, Florida
+{2025} An Insider's Guide to Boca Grande, Florida

 Gasparilla Inn, Boca Grande, Florida.
 What to do in Boca Grande, Florida

-Florida is a large an varied state - no matter what type of vacation you're after, chances are, you can find it somewhere in the Sunshine State!
+Florida is a large and varied state - no matter what type of vacation you're after, chances are, you can find it somewhere in the Sunshine State!
 From the best theme parks in the world to beaches packed with light beer guzzling "Spring Breakers," it's different strokes for different folks.

 Golf Carts in Boca Grande, Florida.
 What to do in Boca Grande, Florida

-Golf cart parking in Boca Grande
+Golf cart parking in Boca Grande (JSB)

 The Loose Caboose, Boca Grande, Florida.
 What to do in Boca Grande, Florida

-It wasn't until the end of the 19th century that the island started to take the form we know today.
 In the 1880s, phosphate was discovered on Boca Grande, and with the extension of the railroad lines into the area, came the wealthy Northern tourists who found that one of Florida's deepest ports also offered some of the state's best fishing.
 Tarpon is the name of the game - even today, you'll see massive tarpon displayed in restaurants: the crown jewels of decades-lost competitions (though Tarpon fishing is still common today).

-In the span of 10 years (1969-1979), Boca went from being the fourth busiest port in all of Florida, to having the railroad and phosphate industries abandoned and moved elsewhere.
+In the 1970s, Boca went from being the fourth busiest port in Florida to having the railroad and phosphate industries abandoned and moved elsewhere.
 The demise of industry did not decimate the Island, however, as the tourism industry continued to thrive.

 Walking and golf cart trail in Boca Grande, Florida